 You’ll experience theatre from a Christian worldview—a rarity on a graduate level—so you can learn to weave a Christian worldview into your productions and grow in your passion to share truth through the medium of theatre.

 Prospective graduate students must successfully pass the graduate platform requirements.
-Those who lack an undergraduate degree in theatre must have at least 15–18 hours of theatre classes; pass the graduate platform requirements; and make up any deficiencies as a postgraduate special student before proceeding with their graduate work.
+Those who lack an undergraduate degree in theatre must have at least 15–18 credits of theatre classes; pass the graduate platform requirements; and make up any deficiencies as a postgraduate special student before proceeding with their graduate work.
 Learn more.

-Combined with your passion for excellent theatre from a Christian worldview, the experience you’ll gain from BJU’s master’s program in theatre arts equips you with the knowledge and skill to produce professional-level plays on your own.
+Combined with your passion for excellent theatre from a Christian worldview, the experience you’ll gain from BJU’s master’s program in theatre equips you with the knowledge and skill to produce professional-level plays on your own.
 The program is highly collaborative and entrepreneurial, as you’ll work with your peers to create low-cost, compelling theatre productions.
 You’ll learn the business side of theatre: how to find an audience and venue, how to keep within a tight budget, how to market your production, and how to problem-solve in any situation.

 You’ll also learn how new plays are the lifeblood of theatre.
 That’s why the focus of your program will be to develop two new plays that contribute to the field of independent arts.
 You’ll learn how theatre interacts with its audience in both cultural and historical contexts, and specifically what the nature of Christian theatre is, and how to apply it to the context of the present culture.